folio-org/raml-module-builder/README.md

 ## Query Syntax

-Note for modules using the built-in mongoDB client / Postgres client support:
+Note for modules using the built-in MongoDB client / Postgres client support:
-Query syntax varies depending on whether the module is a mongoDB or a postgreSQL backed module.
+Query syntax varies depending on whether the module is a MongoDB or a PostgreSQL backed module.

-***For mongoDB*** backed modules, the native mongoDB syntax should be passed in the query string as a parameter.
+***For MongoDB*** backed modules, the native MongoDB syntax should be passed in the query string as a parameter.

 An example from the Circulation sample module: